Compaq Presario: "Series 4" (1999–2000)

 In 1999, a new lineup of computers in the Presario family were introduced, marking the fourth generation of Presario computers, also known as "Series 4".
-Announced on June 15, 1999, this series consist of the initial 5300 and 5700 series as well as the later 5800, 5900, 7300, 7400, 7500, 7800, and 7900 series.
+Announced on June 15, 1999, this was the second in the series to be labeled as "Compaq Presario Internet PCs" since the "Series 3" generation, and consisted of the initial 5300 and 5700 series as well as the later 5800, 5900, 7300, 7400, 7500, 7800, and 7900 series.
 Other specialized models include the 3500 and EZ2000 series.
 Several of these models are also available in build-to-order configurations, which can be acquired via retail kiosks or on Compaq's website.

 These models redesigned the spaceship form factor of previous generation Presarios in a more curvature shape, and most of them had translucent purple plastic flip-up doors that provided access to USB and/or FireWire (IEEE 1394) ports.
 Processors ranged from the Intel Celeron to Pentium III, and the AMD K6-2 to Athlon.
 All models came with a floppy disk drive, CD-ROM drive, AGP graphics card, sound card, and a built-in modem as standard.
 DVD-ROM drives were also offered as standard equipment in select models.
-Being internet-focused models, they came with both ethernet and dial-up modem cards as standard equipment in several models.
+Being internet-focused models, they came with both ethernet and dial-up modem cards as standard equipment in several models, with ethernet cards now supporting both 10BASE-T and 100BASE-T (Fast Ethernet) to offer speeds at either 10 Mbps or 100 Mbps.
 They came shipped with Windows 98 Second Edition preinstalled.

 Laptop and notebook computers within the Presario family continues to be offered during this generation, including the AMD K6-2 powered 1200 and 1600 series, as well as the 1800 and 1900 series.
 Laptop/notebook models exclusively used Intel and AMD processors; Cyrix processors were no longer available in any capacity within the Presario brand.